jmcken8/vim-diffignore/README.md

-# This is a small plugin for ignoring patterns in a diff.
+# Vim plugin for ignoring patterns in a diff.

 ## Functions